Davidkramer1999/currency/README.md

 ### Note

 cors.config check whiteliste if you get cors error on fe.
-Don't forget to save xml file to db to hit /updateExchangeRates with postman

 I've been using node -v 20!